andrewt3000/web_development/README.md

 Best practice: When storing passwords in the database, [hash the passwords](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/).

 Alternatives: 3rd party service
+Trade off: Most projects will benefit from outsourcing their security because the 3rd party can dedicate more resource to making sure the process is secure.
+For instance, if there is a vulnerability, presumably they would patch it very quickly.
 Pro: not storing and protecting sensitive information including user's passwords, and jwt secret key.
-Presumably timely updates for vulnerabilities.
 Con: dependence on 3rd party and possible changes.
 (They can go down, go out of business, get bought out, change their pricing, change their api)
 - [auth0](https://auth0.com/)
 - [okta](https://www.okta.com/)